-In 2007 Milbourne Lodge became part of the Cognita Schools group and in 2009 the School introduced a Year 3 intake, aligning itself with the modern Preparatory School year group structure.
-A Year 1 intake was also welcomed into the School in response to strong local demand.
+In 2007 Milbourne Lodge became part of the Cognita Schools group and in 2009 the School introduced a Year 3 intake and opened a thriving Pre-Prep for both boys and girls aligning itself with the modern Preparatory School year group structure.

 Building on this success, September 2009 saw the opening of our thriving Pre-Prep which now incorporates Reception through to Year 2 and two form entry in all year groups.
 In September 2016 our new Changing Room block was completed.
-In January 2016, Mrs Judy Waite was appointed Head and a new building complex – The Hale building – was officially opened comprising 6 new classrooms and a specially designed Science Laboratory.
+In January 2016, Mrs Judy Waite was appointed Head and a new building complex was officially opened comprising 6 new classrooms and a specially designed Science Laboratory.

 Aims & Ethos

-- To promote quality, excellence and the highest standards of education for all pupils in order to ensure they reach their full potential and receive the highest standards of teaching and learning.
+- To provide the highest standards of education for all pupils in order to ensure they reach their full potential.

-- To create a positive and caring atmosphere and environment in which pupils are encouraged and enabled to develop their skills, talents and interests to the full; intellectually, physically and spiritually, regardless of social circumstances, age or religion.
+- To create a positive and caring atmosphere and environment in which all pupils are encouraged and enabled to develop their skills, talents and interests to the full; intellectually, physically and spiritually.

 - To provide a safe and caring community in which all individuals are valued and respected and to strive for the highest standards in pastoral care.

-- To engender a spirit of learning so that pupils regard education as a lifelong process.
+- To engender a spirit of independent learning and to promote intellectual curiosity so that pupils regard education as a lifelong process.

-- To offer a range of extra-curricular opportunities and activities to broaden their experiences and to help develop character and personality.
+- To offer a wide range of extra-curricular opportunities and activities to broaden pupils’ experiences and to help develop their self-confidence and self-esteem.

-- To instil in pupils the values of respect for each other, responsibility for their own actions and self-discipline.
+- To instil in pupils the values of respect, compassion and tolerance.